prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/how-prysm-works/prysm-public-api.md

 | eth | [Node](https://github.com/prysmaticlabs/ethereumapis/blob/master/eth/v1alpha1/node.proto#L33) | v1alpha1 | The Node service returns information about the Ethereum node itself, including versioning and general information as well as network sync status and a list of services currently implemented on the node. |
 | eth | [Validator](https://github.com/prysmaticlabs/ethereumapis/blob/master/eth/v1alpha1/validator.proto) | v1alpha1 | This API provides the information a validator needs to retrieve throughout its life cycle, including recieved assignments from the network, its current index in the state as well as the rewards and penalties that have been applied to it. |

+## Disabling the API

+By default the beacon node runs with all available set of APIs enabled.
+You might want to disable one or more APIs, for example for security reasons.
+The `--http-modules` flags allows fine-grained control over which APIs are available on your node.

 ## Contributing

 Thanks for wanting to contribute to our eth2 API!
 Go and Java libraries may be generated from the [ethereumapis repository](https://github.com/prysmaticlabs/ethereumapis) using [Bazel](https://bazel.build), making it easy to make changes to the schemas needed and generate Go files or Java packages from them.
 Here's what you need to get started: